Wix vs Shopify — Which is Better in 2024?

 For professional ecommerce applications, the better choice is definitely Shopify.
 This is because its advanced selling tools, POS options, dropshipping features, multi-currency selling functionality and huge range of apps make it a much more sophisticated option for anyone wishing to build an online store.
 Wix is catching up fast, but as things stand, Shopify is the more powerful ecommerce platform.

 Of course, it’s important to get your own take on which platform is right for you, and I encourage you to try them both yourself.
-You can access the free trials for both platforms using the below links:
+You can access the trials for both platforms using the below links:

 I’ll leave you with a summary of the key pros and cons of both platforms — and do leave a comment if you have any questions or observations of your own.